FAIRplus/the-fair-cookbook/docs/content/recipes/infrastructure/bioschemas-data-page.md

 You should complete this process for each different type of data that you include in your site, e.g. ChEMBL would have `MolecularEntity` markup on their chemical pages and `Protein` markup on their target pages so would need to complete this process twice.

-Once you have deployed this on your web server, you can test it with the [Bioschemas Validator](http://www.macs.hw.ac.uk/SWeL/BioschemasValidator/) which scapes the markup from your page and allows you to test it against various Bioschemas profiles<sup>[2](#bioschemas-validator)</sup>.
+Once you have deployed this on your web server, you can test it with the [Bioschemas Validator](http://www.macs.hw.ac.uk/SWeL/BioschemasValidator/) which scrapes the markup from your page and allows you to test it against various Bioschemas profiles<sup>[2](#bioschemas-validator)</sup>.

 ----